|Prof. Lucifer Gorganzola Butts|

 - It follows that a closed system does not take in or eject any mass.
 It has no input of energy, no input work and does not do any net work on anything external to it.

-Also, its net momentum and angular momentum remains constant.
+Also, its net momentum and angular momentum remain constant.
 It is very difficult to prevent a machine from outputing energy in the form of thermal energy (colloquially called "heat"), so if it does emit thermal energy, it is not fully "closed".

 - Usually when we use the term "component of a vector" we are talking